stackitcloud/stackit-cli/docs/stackit_beta_server_service-account_list.md

 ## stackit beta server service-account list

-List all attached service accounts from a server
+List all attached service accounts for a server

 ### Synopsis

-List all attached service accounts from a server
+List all attached service accounts for a server

 ```
 stackit beta server service-account list [flags]